NPHABMiKlei/jam/README.md

 <h3>Father</h3>

 <p>
-My father is hardworking, responsible, and supportive.
+My father is hardworking, responsible, and always willing to sacrifice for our family.
+He inspires me to stay strong and never give up in life.

 </p>

 </div>